Lamer87/Space_Engineers_DLC_unlocker/README.md

     ————————————————————————————————————————

     - v0.1: First manual installation version.
 Uses CreamAPI 4.5.0.0 (till unlocker v1.0).
-    - v0.2: (no public release) Automated tools version with easy installation.
-No support for game patches.
+    - v0.2: Automated tools version with easy installation.
+Not released cause no support for game patches.
     - v0.3: Easier installation/removal and support for new game patches.
     - v0.4: Removed a useless file.
 Improved tools to prevent errors.
 Added colors.
     - v0.5: Compatibility with v0.1, it is no longer necessary to restore the backup first.
     - v0.6: Single tool.cmd with fixes to the code.
 Backward compatible with all versions. ".ini" revised.
     - v0.7: Prevents extraction errors and using the wrong folder.
 Other fixes to code and compatibility.
     - v0.8: Added dlc "Anniversary Pack".
-Reuploaded 8 November 2023 fixing wrong version displayed.
+Reuploaded fixing wrong version displayed.
-    - v1.0: Added Linux/OSX support, thanks to DeathCamel58
+    - v1.0: Added Linux/OSX support
     - v1.1:
             - Updated CreamAPI from 4.5.0.0 to 5.1.0.0 (contains a specific fix for Space Engineers)
             - The tool detects if you have the old CreamAPI version and prompts you to update
             - Added tips to the tool if you get errors, as well as small additions to other messages
             - Added tips to cream_api.ini, to make it easier for you if you want to make any changes
             - Removed linux/osx version because it was a mess (for more info, see discussions)
-            - You can find old CreamAPI versions in the backup folder (needed for update check)
+            - You can find old CreamAPI versions in the backup\creamapi folder (needed for update check)
     - v1.2:
             - Added last DLC "Signal Pack"
             - Updated CreamAPI from 5.1.0.0 to 5.2.0.0